MichaIng/DietPi-Docs/docs/software/desktop.md

     <h4>Overview</h4>

+    The **Chromium kiosk mode** is a Chromium feature that allows your device to be used in a single-window resp. single-app kiosk mode.
+Generally, any access to the rest of your system is locked.
-    The **Chromium kiosk mode** can be used to set the web browser to these properties:
+    The mode can be used to set the web browser to these properties:

     - Full screen
-    - No menu bar, no toolbar, address field,...
+    - No menu bar, no toolbar, no address field,...
-    - No option to exit the browser resp. change the application
+    - No option to exit the browser resp. change the tabs

-    The typical applications are to use your system
+    Two examples using the mode are to use your system

     - as a display of only one or several web pages (via tabs) without access to the whole system
     - as a browser based smart home GUI

+    The kiosk mode can be distinguished to the **Single App Kiosk Mode**, where the user is locked into one single particular site having a fullscreen mode that can't be changed or exited.

     <h4>Activate Chromium kiosk mode</h4>